techbrett/OfficeDocs-SkypeForBusiness/Skype/SfbPartnerCertification/lync-cert/partner-qualification.md

 Currently video qualification tests are performed by Microsoft Lync logo team.
 To introduce yourself and obtain more specifics, email LyncLogo.

 ## Compatible Devices Program
 The Compatible Devices Program currently qualifies devices for Lync 2013 client on Windows-based machines.
-For nonwindows clients Microsoft recommends that you evaluate the USB consumer product lines offered by the device manufacturers that are part of the Compatible Devices Program.
-IP phones can also be used in nonwindows based environments, excluding the PC pairing functionalities.
+For non-windows clients Microsoft recommends that you evaluate the USB consumer product lines offered by the device manufacturers that are part of the Compatible Devices Program.
+IP phones can also be used in non-windows based environments, excluding the PC pairing functionalities.
 **‘Optimized for’**&nbsp;&nbsp;&nbsp;IP phones, headsets, conference room systems and other devices that offer a rich and integrated experience giving customers the power to get the most out of their Lync experience and return on investment.
 **Other compatible IP phones**&nbsp;&nbsp;&nbsp;IP phones tested to provide interoperability and quality of experience without gateways.